 - Alexis Diamond, Family Safety Branch, Department of Social Services (Cth)

-The HARMONY study is a randomised controlled trial where GPs, particularly those seeing south Asian refugee and migrant women patients, will be trained to identify, sensitively treat and refer these women to appropriate services.
-The training is RACGP accredited and you will have the services of a bilingual caseworker (from InTouch Multicultural Centre Against Family Violence) for the term of the intervention (1 year).
-This type of study has been shown to be effective in the UK where they are now in the process of rolling this program out to all GPs.
+The HARMONY study is a randomised controlled trial where GPs, particularly those seeing south Asian refugee and migrant women patients, have been trained to identify, safety plan and refer women to appropriate services.
+The training is RACGP accredited and support is provided by a bilingual advocate educator and caseworker (from InTouch Multicultural Centre Against Family Violence) for the term of the intervention (1 year).
+This type of study has been shown to be effective in the UK (IRIS) where they are now in the process of rolling this program out to all GPs.
 Likewise, in Australia, such programs have shown to be effective also.